Skip to content

 (516) 853-8242

-Lice Lifters of Nassau County is a trusted lice removal service located in Exton, Pennsylvania, serving families throughout the region.
-Our certified technicians use safe, effective, and all-natural products to quickly eliminate head lice infestations, providing much-needed relief and peace of mind to our clients.
-With a focus on education, prevention, and compassionate care, Lice Lifters of Nassau County is committed to being the top choice for lice removal services in the area.
+Lice Lifters of Nassau County is a premier lice removal service based in Wantagh, New York, dedicated to helping families throughout our region.
+Our certified technicians utilize safe, effective, and all-natural products to swiftly eliminate head lice infestations, providing much-needed relief and peace of mind to our clients.
+With an emphasis on education, prevention, and compassionate treatment, Lice Lifters of Nassau County strives to be the leading choice for professional lice removal services in our area.

 Service Areas